URLOST: Unsupervised Representation Learning without Stationarity or Topology

+where $P = diag(p(i))$, $p(i)$ is the unnormalized density function defined on each node $i$.
+We set $p(i) = q(i)^{\alpha} n(i)^{-\beta}$ , where $n(i) = \sum_{j \in \text{Top}_K(A_{ji})} A_{ji}$ and $q(i)$ is the prior density which depends on specific dataset and is defined in the experiment section. $\alpha$, $\beta$ and $K$ are hyper-parameters.
+Setting $\alpha = 0$ and $K = m$ will recover the normalized graph Laplacian.
+In appendix~\ref{app:high-dimensional statstiic}, we provide a detailed interpretation and motivation of density adjustment.
+We further verify its effectiveness with ablation study in section~\ref{ablation:density-adjustment} and appendix~\ref{app:density-effect}

-\subsection{Self-organizing layer}
+\subsection{Self-organizing Layer}

 Transforming a high-dimensional signal into a sequence of clusters using the above method is not enough because it does not capture the internal structure within individual clusters.
-To effectively perform unsupervised learning on these clusters, it is essential to align them in some manner.
-Directly solving the exact alignment problem with low-level statistics of the signal is challenging.
-Thus, we propose a \textit{self-organizing layer} with learnable parameters.
+As an intuitive example, given an image, we divide it into a set of image patches of the same size.
+If we apply different permutations to these image patches, their inner product will no longer reflect their similarity properly.
+Clusters we obtained from section~\ref{sec:cluster} are analogous to image patches, but elements in each cluster have arbitrary ordering.
+Thus, the inner product between two clusters is also arbitrary due to the ordering mismatch.
+In Transformers, since self-attention depends on the inner products between different “clusters,” we need to align these clusters in a space, where their inner products reflect their similarity.
+To align these clusters, we propose a \textit{self-organizing layer} with learnable parameters.
 Specifically, let vector $x^{(i)}$ denote the $i$th cluster.
 Each cluster $x^{(i)}$ is passed through a differentiable function $g(\cdot,w^{(i)})$ with parameter $w^{(i)}$, resulting in a sequence $z_0$:

 $z_0$ is comprised of projected and aligned representations for all clusters.
 The weights of the proposed self-organizing layer, $\{ w^{(1)}, \cdots w^{(M)} \}$, are jointly optimized with the subsequent neural network introduced in the next subsection.